IsraelSDev/tech-health-mvp/README.md

 ## Licença

-Este projeto está licenciado sob a licença
+Este projeto está licenciado sob a licença MIT.